e107inc/e107-easyshop/readme.txt

 	- ipn_functions.php: when user purchased more than there is in stock the the admin will receive an alert by e-mail
 	- ipn_functions.php: when product is switched to 'out of stock' the admin will receive an alert by e-mail
 	- easyshop_class.php: new function easyshop_alerts to send e-mails to admin
+    - e_status.php: added link to shop monitor
 	* Altered Features:
    - includes/prototype.js: upgrade from 1.6.0.2 to 1.6.0.3
  * Bugs Fixed:
-   - TODO: easyshop.php: email override without main categories returned to easyshop?allcat without rendering Information level correctly
    - easyshop.php: (bugtracker #78) sending digital download as email attachment fails when IPN is on (works for email override setting)
    - enabledJS.js: changed url behavior
    - easyshop.php: fixed email override to ignore address data when user is logged in